vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/intro.md

 <!-- more -->

-## Plugin Config
+## Plugin Options

 The theme provides `plugins` option to pass options to plugins.

-::: info Config Key Name
+::: info Plugin Options Name

-All keys in `plugins` option are the camelcase version of the plugin name, with the number `2` ending in the name removed.
+All key names in `plugins` option are the camelcase version of the plugin name, with the optional number `2` suffix removed.

+For example:

-For example: `vuepress-plugin-copy-code2` has a configuration key named `copyCode`.
+- `vuepress-plugin-copy-code2` is controled by key name `copyCode`.
+- `vuepress-plugin-md-enhance2` is controled by key name `mdEnhance`.

 :::